 Hello!

 This book will help you learn Python Regular Expressions step-by-step from beginner to advanced levels with hundreds of examples and exercises.
-The standard library re and the third-party regex module are covered in this book.
+The standard library re as well as the third-party regex module are covered in this book.

 Release offers🔗

-To celebrate the new release, you can download PDF/EPUB versions of Understanding Python re(gex)? for FREE till 05-Feb-2023.
-You can still pay if you wish ;)
+To celebrate the new release, you can download the PDF/EPUB versions of Understanding Python re(gex)? for FREE till 31-Jan-2025.

 info See also my blog post on how to customize pandoc for generating beautiful PDF/EPUB versions from GitHub style markdown.